 Crouch down about 10 to 20 yards away from where they are located.
 Crouching gives you enough room while ensuring your shotgun will be able to take the game without scattering.

 12. Safety Tips & Advice

-Always use the proper safety measures when hunting for quail.
+For both experts and beginners, always use the proper safety measures when hunting for quail.
 Hunting safely means: